-Can I measure it?
+Can I measure it in my marketing?

 What is great about being able to send people to digital properties such as a website or social media page is the ability to track and measure engagement.
 Therefore you can tell how many people engaged with your experience and performed the desired action.